-- 55.1 Post a clear notice to that effect in a conspicuous place; - Except in case of an emergency, provide the patient a consent form that includes that the anesthesiologist may use an anesthesiologist assistant; and - Require each anesthesiologist assistant to wear a name tag clearly indicating the title anesthesiologist assistant, per 26 V.S.A. § 1652.
+- 53.1 Post a clear notice to that effect in a conspicuous place; - 53.2 Except in case of an emergency, include language in the patient consent form that the anesthesiologist may use an anesthesiologist assistant; and - 53.3 Require each anesthesiologist assistant to wear a name tag clearly indicating that he or she is an anesthesiologist assistant.26 V.S.A. § 1652.